mrjabba/kafka-udp-streamer/README.md

 # Kafka UDP Streamer

+# Tech Thursday Experiment
+You've landed here and might be thinking, WAT?
+This repo served as a 1 day hack event at work where we got to choose our fun.
+This app may not function and it not considered stable.
+It requires a running Kafka cluster and Mongo database.

 # Topic/Producer configuration
 Until we try splitting audio files into small chunks, it will be necessary to increase the `max.message.bytes` to something large enough to support some songs.